 With so many diagnostic tests and treatments as well as clinical practice tools and guidelines, we recognise it can be challenging to stay up to date.

-The Asthma Education Package has been designed based on insights from the lived experience of people with asthma as well as multidisciplinary healthcare professionals.
+The Paediatric Asthma Care collection on ASTHMAXCHANGE has been designed based on insights from the lived experience of people with asthma as well as multidisciplinary healthcare professionals.

 Our education packages all include multi-modal education and behaviour change activities that support healthcare professionals to deliver evidence-based care.